 Stefan D. McCabe

-I am a doctoral candidate at Northeastern University’s Network Science Institute, advised by David Lazer.
+I am a Postdoctoral Associate at George Washington University's Institute for Data, Democracy & Politics, working with Matthew Hindman and Andrew Ifedapo Thompson.
 My research focuses on developing methods for accurately measuring and describing online social behaviors.
-Before joining Northeastern, I was a graduate student at George Mason University’s Department of Computational Social Science, where I was advised by Rob Axtell and completed a master’s thesis on agent-based modeling methodologies.
+I received my Ph.D. from Northeastern University’s Network Science Institute in 2022, where I was advised by David Lazer.
+I received my master's degree from George Mason University’s Department of Computational Social Science, where I was advised by Rob Axtell.
 In Summer 2020, I was a research intern at Microsoft Research, working with David Rothschild.

 My CV can be found here, and my resume can be found here.